SysBioChalmers/DLKcat/README.rst

-About MLkcat:
+About DLkcat:
 -----------

-The **MLkcat** toolbox is a Matlab/Python package for prediction of kcats.
+The **DLkcat** toolbox is a Matlab/Python package for prediction of kcats and generation of the ecGEMs.

 Last update: 2020-05-20